Jordan hopes for December vote on a U.N. Palestinian resolution

 "There is diplomatic work that is ongoing and intense talks in New York.
 We must relaunch the peace process, and the objective is to find the best way to do that," Nadal said.

-French lawmakers on Tuesday urged their government to recognize Palestine, a move that will not immediately affect France's diplomatic stance but demonstrates growing European impatience with a stalled process.
+French lawmakers on Tuesday urged their government to recognise Palestine, a move that will not immediately affect France's diplomatic stance but demonstrates growing European impatience with a stalled process.

-It comes after Sweden became the biggest Western European country to recognize Palestine, and parliaments in Spain, Britain and Ireland voted to back non-binding resolutions favoring recognition.
+It comes after Sweden became the biggest Western European country to recognise Palestine, and parliaments in Spain, Britain and Ireland voted to back non-binding resolutions favouring recognition.

 Palestinians seek statehood in the Israeli-occupied West Bank and blockaded Gaza Strip, with East Jerusalem as their capital - lands captured by Israel in a 1967 war.